nostalgebraist/nostalgebraist-autoresponder/README.md

 *This is not good code!* It is a personal project for my own entertainment.
 Code style varies greatly, some code is still in horrible Jupyter notebooks (or still bears the scars of its origins in horrible Jupyter notebooks), the various components are coupled together in subtle ways, etc.

-*This is not the version of the code being actively developed, or the version that is operational.*  It is a slightly cleaned-up snapshot of the project, with a fresh git history, as of 6/18/20.
+*This is not the version of the code being actively developed, or the version that is operational.*  It is a slightly cleaned-up snapshot of the project, with a fresh git history, synced up to the operational code only occasionally.
 All the components of the real bot are here except the serialized models and other data files, but I haven't verified that it all works the way the "live" version does.
 The cleanup process may have introduced a bug here or there.

 *This isn't a platform for building tumblr bots or GPT-2 bots.*  This repo mostly exists for people familiar with my bot who are interested in how it works.
 In principle, you could use this to run a similar bot of your own, but I don't expect that to be easy and haven't taken steps to specifically support that use case.